SystemsApproach/private5g/software.rst

 (e.g., AMP, SD-Core, SD-RAN, SD-Fabric) can be downloaded and inspected, and deployment artifacts built from that source code (e.g., Docker Images, Helm Charts, Fleet Bundles, Terraform Templates) can be used to bring up a running instance of Aether on local hardware.
+(See the *Source Directory* at the end of this appendix for information about where to find the relevant code repositories.)

 A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on a ops